Skip to main content

 How do I convert Pascals to Kilopounds per Square Inch?

-The SI derived unit of pressure equal to one newton per square meter (N/m²).
+The SI derived unit of pressure (and stress), formally defined as one newton per square meter (N/m²) by ISO 80000-4.
 To convert Pascals to Kilopounds per Square Inch, multiply by 1.4504e-7.
 For example, 25 Pa equals 0.00000362594 ksi.

 How many Kilopounds per Square Inch are in 1 Pascal?